Windows Troubleshooter Failed or Not Working — Complete Fix Guide (With Extra Tips)

 CauseExplanation

-Windows Update issuesFailed updates can interfere with troubleshooting modules.
+Windows Update issuesFailed or incomplete updates disrupt diagnostic modules.

-Security software conflictsAntivirus or security policies may block repairs.
+Security software conflictsAntivirus or endpoint policies may block repairs.

-Solution 1: Repair System Files Using SFC and DISM
+Solution 1: Repair System Files with SFC and DISM

 1. Open Command Prompt as Administrator.